 Subir Roy: Cleaning up Indian Railways

-Rajiv Gandhi had made Ratan Tata chairman of Air India and chairman of to bring in new ideas and quick decisions to turn the two entities around.
+Rajiv Gandhi had made Ratan Tata chairman of Air India and Rahul Bajaj chairman of Indian Airlines to bring in new ideas and quick decisions to turn the two entities around.
 Rajiv Gandhi's premiership did not last very long, and we know what has happened thereafter to the two organisations.
 Ratan Tata was not a success at running Empress mills and Nelco, but performed a historic role in taking forward the Tata group.
 It is probably an oversimplification but nevertheless true that Ratan Tata is not good at the nitty-gritty of managing a company's turnaround, but exceptional when it comes to giving an organisation a vision.

 The issue is: what kind of management inputs do the railways need foremost right now?
 How immediately relevant will be the ideas, as good as they may well be, to be thrown up by the two committees?
 My sense is, emergency action is needed to clean up an Augean stable.
 What is wrong with it at the most fundamental and basic level is visible in its accident record, which is getting worse over time.